Rise to Success: Career Highlights of Ajla Tomljanović

 In 2009, Ajla Tomljanović won the Australian Open girls' doubles title with Christina McHale, defeating Aleksandra Krunić and Sandra Zaniewska in the final.

-In 2014, Ajla Tomljanović began competing for Australia at the US Open after obtaining permanent residency, though she was required to represent Croatia at non-Grand Slam events for the subsequent four years.
+In 2014, Ajla Tomljanović began competing for Australia at the US Open after obtaining permanent residency.
+Before 2014, she played for Croatia.

 January 2015: Peak Doubles Ranking

-At the US Open in 2016, Ajla Tomljanović lost in the first round to 17th seed Angelique Kerber.
+At the US Open in 2016, Ajla Tomljanović lost in the first round to Angelique Kerber.

-In January 2018, Ajla Tomljanović's application for Australian citizenship was approved, allowing her to represent Australia at WTA Tour events and in the Fed Cup.
+In January 2018, Ajla Tomljanović became an Australian citizen, allowing her to represent Australia at WTA Tour events and in the Fed Cup.

-As a result of her performance, Ajla Tomljanović reached a career-high ranking of No. 39 on April 1, 2019.
+After the Miami Open in April 2019, where Ajla Tomljanović upset Aryna Sabalenka and reached the third round, she achieved a career-high ranking of No. 39 on April 1, 2019.

 2020: World TeamTennis Debut